Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Remembering herself, she quickly rescued some almost over-browned corn tortillas and assembled another half-dozen tacos with a few efficient motions.

-“So he can see red,” she said nonchalantly, trying to control her twitching, swiveling ears.
+"So he can see red," she said nonchalantly, trying to control her twitching, swiveling ears.

 Of course, under all the comically hulking brawn, Daar was still the Great Father.
 He noticed *everything,* even through the fogged-over window.
-“Yup!
-Y’should, y’know, ask ‘em ‘bout it!”
+"Yup!
+Y’should, y’know, ask ‘em ‘bout it!"

-“I...you’re serious.
-You’re actually talking him up. *Earnestly.”*
+"I...you’re serious.
+You’re actually talking him up. *Earnestly."*

-“‘Course I am!
+"‘Course I am!
 I happen ‘ta *like* the lil’ fella!
 An’ you two would make a cute couple!
-He’s tough an’ determined and creative as *balls,* an’ ‘yer industrious, *super* smart, *beautiful...”*
+He’s tough an’ determined and creative as *balls,* an’ ‘yer industrious, *super* smart, *beautiful..."*

 Earnest praise always felt good of course, but it felt doubly so coming from Daar.
 He was a Stoneback and they never lied. *Ever.* He wasn’t one to sugar-coat things either.
 To be called *beautiful* and *smart* by someone like him…

 That didn’t mean she couldn’t tease him, though.
 She knew exactly the jab to take.

-“Daar, I’m surprised!
-You’ve somehow learned to think beyond your own Little Father!”
+"Daar, I’m surprised!
+You’ve somehow learned to think beyond your own Little Father!"

 Daar’s uproarious chitter sounded like a revving motorcycle and shook the *ground* for several seconds.
-“Naw!
+"Naw!
 Ain’t been little since I were!
-It’s a long an’ heavy pawful, even ‘fer me!”
+It’s a long an’ heavy pawful, even ‘fer me!"

-“Daar!”
+"Daar!"

-“An’ besides!
-While ‘yer busy with Leemu, I’ll just go fuck all ‘yer most bestest Sisters ‘fore ‘ya give in ta’ the inevitable!”
+"An’ besides!
+While ‘yer busy with Leemu, I’ll just go fuck all ‘yer most bestest Sisters ‘fore ‘ya give in ta’ the inevitable!"

-*“Daaaar!!”*
+*"Daaaar!!"*

-“Oh!
-An’ ‘fore I forget, how’dya like ta’ get a nice, fat *caterin’* job?”
+"Oh!
+An’ ‘fore I forget, how’dya like ta’ get a nice, fat *caterin’* job?"

 Leela needed just a second to recover from the conversational whiplash.
 Life around Daar was just that way, it seemed.

-“Uh...wow.
-Okay. *That’s* a novel means of attracting my affections…”
+"Uh...wow.
+Okay. *That’s* a novel means of attracting my affections…"

-“Naw, right now I’m jus’ tryna get more tacos.
-Priorities, y’know!”
+"Naw, right now I’m jus’ tryna get more tacos.
+Priorities, y’know!"

-“Hah!”
+"Hah!"

-“Fer’ serious!
+"Fer’ serious!
 There’s gonna be a whole lotta First Fang and Human operators there.
 Couple hunnerd bottomless stomachs!
-An’ I bet they’ll tip well!”
+An’ I bet they’ll tip well!"

-“...And one bottomless Daar.”
+"...And one bottomless Daar."

-“Naw!
+"Naw!
 You need proof otherwise?
-‘Cuz I’ll shake my big ol’ glutes ‘fer a pretty Female any day!”
+‘Cuz I’ll shake my big ol’ glutes ‘fer a pretty Female any day!"

-“That’s not what I— Oh for fuck sake.”
+"That’s not what I— Oh for fuck sake."

 Daar shook them anyway, because preening for Females was just what he *did.*